T-Loibl/hangman889/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 The overall aim is to put into practice the various skills learnt so far over the AICore bootcamp.
 And to make a fun little game in the progress of course.

+So far the project consists of a word list, a module that picks a random word from tht list and 2 functions: one to check the guess is valid and a one asks for input then checks the guess by calling the first function.

+## Installation Instructions

+## Usage Instructions

+## File Structure of the project

+# License information